IronCoreLabs/ironcore-alloy/TSC_ALLOY_MIGRATION_GUIDE.md

 When migrating from V3 to V5 format, `encrypt_with_existing_edek` will re-encrypt document fields in V5 format but will **not** automatically upgrade the provided EDEK.
 The EDEK remains in whatever format it was originally created in.

-This means that after disabling `legacy_tsc_compatible_write_format`:
+This means that after disabling `legacy_tsc_write_format`:
 - Documents updated via `encrypt_with_existing_edek` with a V3 EDEK will have V5-formatted fields but a V3 EDEK
 - These documents will decrypt correctly (the decrypt path handles mixed formats)
 - However, the V3 EDEK will **not** be discoverable via `get_searchable_edek_prefix`

 To fully migrate a document to V5, you should call `rekey_edeks` on the EDEK to upgrade it as well.
 This can be done before or after re-encrypting fields — the order doesn't matter since both formats decrypt correctly regardless of the other's format.

-### `get_searchable_edek_prefix` is V5-only
+### `get_searchable_edek_prefix` only matches V5 EDEKs

-This method returns an error when the SDK is configured with `legacy_tsc_compatible_write_format: true`, because V3 EDEKs do not have a fixed searchable prefix.
-Disable the legacy flag before relying on prefix-based search.
+The prefix returned by this method will not match V3 EDEKs, since V3 EDEKs do not have a fixed searchable prefix.
+It can still be called regardless of the `legacy_tsc_write_format` setting — if your store contains a mix of V3 and V5 data, the prefix will match the V5 entries.

 ### Standard Attached is V5-only

 `StandardAttachedDocumentOps` always uses V5 format because TSC never had an attached encryption concept.
-The `legacy_tsc_compatible_write_format` flag does not affect it.
+The `legacy_tsc_write_format` flag does not affect it.

 ## Deterministic Encryption